shopsys/shopsys/upgrade/UPGRADE-v8.1.0-dev.md

                 +       environment:
                 +           - IGNORE_DEFAULT_ADMIN_PASSWORD_CHECK=1
                 ```
-            - without containers you must set environment variable to the host machine, typically in unix like OS by executing
+            - without containers you must set environment variable on the host machine, typically in unix like OS by executing
                 ```
                 export IGNORE_DEFAULT_ADMIN_PASSWORD_CHECK=1
                 ```